-GO-U is a Global Health Catalyst (GHC) win-win initiative established to fill a major void in education and training of oncology healthcare professionals in low and middle income countries, while also training the next generation of global health professionals from high income countries.
+The Global Oncology University (GO-U) is a collaborative initiative resulting from the USA NIH funded Global Health Catalyst summits which builds on the win-win initiative and movement launched by Prof Ahmed Elzawawy to fill a major void in education and training of oncology healthcare professionals in low and middle income countries, while also training the next generation of global health professionals from high income countries.

 GO University provides access from anywhere to the same excellent education and training available at the worlds best Universities and Medical Schools.